-Playa Larga is best known for the Bay of Pigs invasion but it also offers great diving & wildlife opportunities: from accommodation to food, find out how to enjoy Playa Larga on a budget.
+Playa Larga is best known for the Bay of Pigs invasion but it also offers great diving & wildlife opportunities – from accommodation to food, find out how to enjoy one of Cuba’s best beaches.

 Like all battles, the victor gets to write history as they see fit.